pmean/classes/biostats-1/07/src/simon-5501-07-directions.md

 date: 2024-09-27
 ---

-This file was written by Steve Simon on 2024-09-27 and is placed in the public domain.
+This file was written by Steve Simon on 2024-09-27 and revised on 2024-10-04 and is placed in the public domain.

 ## Program